Chamsterr/Kursachi/README.md

-# course projects at BSTU
+# Сourse projects at BSTU